Or

 This admission requires a degree of humility, to recognize that a being of such limited sense is like a boat on a raging ocean of thought, and only one sail with which to contend.
 Worse, if you understand and believe in the nature of good and evil, then you know there is an ill wind blowing you in the wrong direction.

 Following your own compass is like putting together a puzzle while missing the most essential pieces.
-You are going to get an incomplete picture, and in the end you are going to make a guess at it based on the available date: yourself.
+You are going to get an incomplete picture, and in the end you are going to make a guess at it based on the available data.
 If you follow logic, superstition, or popular belief then God is only going to be a distorted image of yourself; the superman.
 If you dissect this image, you will find yourself hating God.
 God will be some big bearded dotard on a throne with a magnifying glass, tormenting his ants.
 Or, God will be some giant mother goddess, full of love and compassion and wonderfulness who is impotent and capricious when it comes to human suffering.

 God is beyond what you are capable of comprehending.
 The Love of God, and the Plan of God is so mind blowing, that your human experiences are like a caterpillar’s footprints alongside the march of an army at war.
 That is why the first step in accepting God is a bent knee; a giving up of self will for God’s will.
 In essence, a declaration to no longer be a god unto yourself, allowing God to be what He is and has always been within you underneath your self will.